Ravikant2003/Flipkart-Review-Analyzer/README.md

-# Flipkart Product Review Analyzer — Transformer Powered
+# SentimentLens: Product Review Analyzer

 This repository contains a **Flipkart Product Review Analyzer** that processes product reviews and classifies them into **Positive**, **Negative**, and **Neutral** sentiments using **state-of-the-art Transformer models**.
 It also extracts **key phrases** from reviews using **KeyBERT** and visualizes them with **WordClouds**, making the analysis richer and more insightful.